parsaeemojtaba/ParSa360-Air/README.md

-# ParSa360: A 360-degree imagery-multisensory capture system
+# ParSa 360+Air: A 360-degree imagery-multisensory capture system
 These programs.

 # Dependencies